Today is the memorial day of St. Giuseppine Bakhita.

-Today's saint, who would come to be called Giuseppine Bakhita, was born in a totally average family in rural Sudan in approximately 1869, and was kidnapped by slavers at about eight years old.
+Today's saint, who would come to be called Giuseppine Bakhita, was born in a totally average loving family in rural Sudan in approximately 1869, and was kidnapped by slavers at about eight years old.
 Her kidnappers gave her the name Bakhita --- which means "fortunate, lucky."
 At the time that was a sick joke.
 She was sold repeatedly to various owners in the markets of El Obeid and Khartoum, and suffered all the standard evils, physical (beatings, malnutrition, neglect, scarification....), mental (forbidden to learn and "kept in her place"....), and moral (rape, molestation, coercion to service owner's sexual whims....).

 Eventually, in her early teens, she was bought by an Italian diplomat and his wife to be an housemaid and cook.
-As owners go, these weren't very bad at all.
+As owners go, this couple wasn't very bad at all.
 They did not use the whip when giving orders.
 They would show her how they wanted things to be done.
 Neither of them insisted on sexual services.
 About as good as one could expect an owner to be.
 When the diplomat was recalled to Italy, Bakhita begged not to be sold, but to go with them.
 (Who could tell how the next owner would be?)
 So she went to Italy with them.

 The diplomat's wife's best friend had a baby, a little girl named Mimmina, and Bakhita was given to the friend to be a babysitter-companion for the newborn.
 That family wasn't bad either.
 When Mimmina got to be school aged, her parents placed her in a boarding school run by the Cannossian Daughters of Charity, and Bakhita, of course, went with her as a maidservant.
 Expected to stay with Mimmina at all times, she began to learn the lessons Mimmina was being taught, reading and writing and arithmetic --- and, the Christian Faith, the first that Bakhita had ever heard it.
 Bakhita came to believe almost immediately, and eagerly sought even more instruction in the faith, and she was enrolled in the catechumenate.
 She also began to sense the first glimmerings of a calling to the religious life.